vktr274/cnn-affect-recognition/README.md

 ## Preprocessing

 We created a Python script that splits the dataset into training and test sets and optionally balances the dataset by augmenting classes smaller in size relative to the largest class.
 If balancing is enabled, it can also optionally perform global augmentation.
 Meaning that the number of images in each class can be increased by a global multiplier.
-The script also creates a CSV file with the label to filename mappings for the training and test sets.
+The script also creates a CSV file with label to filename mappings for the training and test sets.

 The augmentation pipleine used it the script is created using the [Albumentations](https://albumentations.ai/) library.
 The pipeline is a composition of transformations that are applied to the images and is defined like this: